zigavivei/family_history_cb/_essays/1whycollectionbuilder.md

 ## Abstract

 CollectionBuilder is "an open source framework for creating digital collection and exhibit websites that are driven by metadata and powered by modern static web technology"[(0)](https://collectionbuilder.github.io/) developed by the University of Idaho.
-This project aimed to test the feasibility and framework of CollectionBuider within the scope of presenting family history research and reports.
+This project aimed to test the feasibility and framework of CollectionBuilder within the scope of presenting family history research and reports.
 Acting as a new user, the project helped refine documentation and tutorials.
 The outcome of this project is a family history research report, the first family history report developed within the CollectionBuilder framework, as well as a review of my experience and efficacy of CollectionBuilder in presenting family history work.

 ## CollectionBuilder